PreSight: Enhancing Autonomous Vehicle Perception with City-Scale NeRF Priors: Related Work

 \subsection{Large-Scale Neural Radiance Fields}

 The application of Neural Radiance Field (NeRF) in urban scenarios has attracted significant interest.
 Block NeRF~\cite{tancik2022blocknerf} attempts to reconstruct city-scale scenes using traditional MLP-based NeRF from densely captured camera images, but suffers from prolonged training durations.
 SUDS~\cite{turki2023suds} employs hash grids~\cite{mueller2022instant} for faster training and divides large areas into multiple sub-fields for detailed coverage.
 StreetSurf~\cite{guo2023streetsurf}, focusing on static scenarios in autonomous driving, delivers high-quality novel view synthesis and geometry but overlooks dynamic objects.
+UniSim~\cite{yang2023unisim} and NeuRAD\cite{neurad} build neural simulators using NeRFs, and use SDF to model the surfaces.
 EmerNeRF~\cite{yang2023emernerf} distinguishes between dynamic and static elements in a self-supervised manner and leverages vision foundation models for knowledge distillation.
 However, these approaches often depend on LiDAR depth data or dense observational views, limiting scalability in new regions via crowdsourcing.
 OccNeRF~\cite{chubin2023occnerf} and SelfOcc~\cite{huang2023self} explore using NeRF for autonomous driving scene occupancy estimation but neglect dynamic entities and underperform compared to online perception models, questioning their suitability as ground truth.
+MV-Map~\cite{xie2023mvmap} leverages NeRF for offboard HD-map generation.
 Our methodology, in contrast, focuses on generating priors to enhance various online perception models.